 Can dermal fillers be reversed?

 Hyaluronic acid (HA) fillers can be completely reversed.
 If a patient is unhappy with the outcome or if a rare complication occurs, a provider can inject an enzyme called hyaluronidase.
 By breaking down the bonds of the HA gel, this enzyme safely dissolves the filler within 24 to 48 hours.
-Biostimulatory fillers, such as Sculptra and Radiesse, cannot be dissolved and must naturally metabolize over time.
+Biostimulatory fillers such as Sculptra cannot be dissolved and must naturally metabolize over time.

 What is the difference between fillers and Botox?